 Programming of the Linux kernel is done in C. Not C++, not Objective-C, not C#.
 So the first thing that you need to do is learn the C programming language extremely well.

 You also need to have a deep understanding of operating system theory, particularly as it relates to the Linux system.
 More on that in the next section.

 - The C Programming Language: the definitive guide to the language.
-Also available as a free PDF.

 - Operating System Concepts: a thorough introduction to the theory and practice of operating system development.

 Naturally, you need to understand Linux both as a user and as a developer.
 This includes having a fairly deep understanding of how the Linux kernel is structured, and how the various sub projects fit together.